Ian Welland BSc.

 March 2007

 I am a published writer in various magazines and journals including The Art Book, Art History, Art of England, Astronomy Now, BBC Sky At Night, Buckinghamshire Countryside, Hertfordshire Countryside and This England.
-My main interests are art, art history, astronomy, and music.
-My first novel, a sequel to a quintessential English classic, was completed in 2018.
+My main interests are art, history, astronomy, and music.
+My first novel, a sequel to an English classic, was completed in 2018.
 I have also completed a trilogy of historical fiction novels - the first of which was published on 6 November 2023.
 The second and third books will be published in 2024 and 2025 respectively.
+As a past-time I write some poetry.

 Art History and Teaching